-Back in the 1800s, this part of the city was on the waterfront.
-Since it was the northern most district in SF, locals named it North Beach.
+Back in the 1800s, this part of the city was right on the water.
+Since it was the northernmost district in SF, locals named it North Beach.

-You can either climb to the top of the hill for your visit or take the 39 bus.
+You can either climb to the top of the hill for your visit or take the #39 bus.
 Once you arrive, step inside to admire the gorgeous murals on the first floor (one shown in the picture above).
-You can then pay to take the elevator to the top floor for 360 degree views of the city.
+You can then pay to take the elevator to the top floor for 360-degree views of the city.

 The tower is open every day except major holidays.

 North Beach San Francisco is also home to most of the comedy clubs in San Francisco.
 You will find big name acts as well as large comedy festivals.
 Most of them take place right here in North Beach.
-You'll want to get your tickets in advance though, since most shows sell out quickly.
+You'll want to get your tickets in advance, though, since most shows sell out quickly.

 If you are lucky enough to travel to San Francisco in June, you should check out this street fair.
 This festival is one of the largest in San Francisco and a local favorite.

-The event showcases arts and crafts from hundreds of artists, gourmet food, three stages with live entertainment, beer gardens and more.
+The event showcases arts and crafts from hundreds of artists, gourmet food, three stages with live entertainment, beer gardens, and more.
 The festival is spread out on many of the main streets in North Beach San Francisco.

 This internationally recognized event is one you won't want to miss!

 One of the cornerstones of this neighborhood is the large and beautiful Washington Square Park.
 This historic park is one of the three oldest parks in the city.
-It is right on Columbus Street between Union and Filbert Streets.
+It is right on Columbus Avenue between Union and Filbert Streets.

 On a nice sunny day, this park is full of activity.
-It's fun to grab a coffee and spent a little time here.
+It's fun to grab a coffee and spend a little time here.
 There are several restaurants and cafes that line the park too.

 Just a little over a block east of Columbus Avenue on Filbert Street is Saints Peter and Paul Church.
 It's a large Italian cathedral that was built in 1924.